c4arl0s/RysGitTutorial/README.md

  create mode 100644 news-1.html
 ```

-Text these additions in a browser to make sure that the links work, it is typo free, etc. Ifeverything looks good, we can "publish" the changes by merging them into the stable master branch.
+Text these additions in a browser to make sure that the links work, it is typo free, etc. If everything looks good, we can "publish" the changes by merging them into the stable master branch.
 Isolating this in a separate branch is not really necessary for our trivial example, but in the real world, this would give you the opportunity to run build tests without touching your stable project.

 # 	* [Publish the News Hotfix]()